 Why is vitamin D important?

 Vitamin D is needed for the body to absorb calcium effectively.
 Unlike other vitamins, we do not need to get vitamin D from food.
-A main source of vitamin D is made by our own bodies.
+Most of the vitamin D we have is made by our own bodies.
 It is made in the skin by the action of sunlight.
 This is a good thing because most foods contain no, or very little, vitamin D naturally.
 Foods that contain vitamin D include:

 - Oily fish (such as sardines, pilchards, herring, trout, tuna, salmon and mackerel).